In today’s environment, it may seem that threats are everywhere and that violence and harm can impact anyone at any time.

 Bomb ThreatToggle More Info

-During a bomb threat, the decision to evacuate is made by the owner or manager of the facility and should be addressed in written policies.
-(Note: If a device is located, the evacuation decision will be made by public safety officials.)
+During a bomb threat, the decision to evacuate is made by University Police and/or local law enforcement.
+(Note: If a device is located, the evacuation decision will be made by University Police in coordination public safety officials.)
 Evacuation can be complete or partial, removing occupants from the building or relocating them within other areas of the building.
-During an evacuation, occupants should use the same exit plans and routes as used for fire alarms.
-Assembly areas should be far enough away to be safe from blast overpressure and flying debris should a bomb actually detonate (see Attachment A).
-It is imperative to search evacuation routes and assembly areas before evacuation is undertaken.
+During an evacuation, occupants should use the same exit plans and routes used for fire alarms unless otherwise directed.
+Help those who require assistance to evacuate safely.
+Those who cannot be safely assisted out of the building should remain in a safe area, such as a stairwell.
+These areas are often marked with red signs indicating an ‘Area of Rescue.”
+Stair enclosures are safer than other parts of the building and can be accessed by emergency responders who will be searching the building.
+Assembly areas should be far enough away to be safe from blast overpressure and flying debris should a bomb detonate.
 Once evacuated, do not reenter a building for any reason until the “all clear” is given.

 If a non-specific threat is received, it may be reasonable to conduct a search of the location, prior to evacuation.
-However, this is a complex decision with no risk-free solution.
-Policies should be established beforehand to guide this determination.
-Depending on policy, bomb searches may be conducted is several ways.
+However, this is a complex decision with no risk-free solution. bomb searches may be conducted in several ways and will be determined by University Police in coordination with local public safety officials.

 - Managers and supervisors may covertly search the premises.